Embird Embroidery Software

 Mesh - Curly Plant - Mesh - Curly Plant Fill - Symmetry Mesh - Curly Plant - Arrow icon Mesh - Curly Plant - Rotational symmetry with 3 sectors

-The sprouts grow in just one sector (bottom-left, marked with red color in above picture) of the mesh object (circle, in this case) and they are copied around the Origin point to other sectors.
+The sprouts grow in just one sector of the mesh object (circle, in this case).
+This sector is called the source sector .
+Default source sector is the bottom-left one.
+It is marked with red color in above picture.
+Source sector can be changed with angle control Source Sector for Symmetry .
+Sprouts from source sector are copied around the Origin point to other sectors.
 The parent mesh object does not need to have circular shape.
-Shape of the bottom-left sector is used in all other sectors regardless of the real shape of those sectors.
+Shape of the source sector is used in all other sectors regardless of the real shape of those sectors.

 Mesh - Curly Plant - Curly plant with rotational symmetry - 7 sectors